8 Pairs of Ballet Flats with Arch Support That Are Comfy and Stylish

 • Assess the toe box: Whether you have bunions, long toes or just prefer a bit of space, a roomy toe box will feel far more comfortable than a pointed toe.
 Look for ballet flats with square toes or rounded toes, as well as medium or wide fits in place of narrow fits if it suits your foot.

-• The width of your foot: Speaking of fits, we suggest you look at the shape of your feet to find out whether you have a narrow or wide feet.
-If your toes spread-out out further than your heels when standing, then your feet may run wide.
+• The width of your foot: Speaking of fits, I suggest you look at the shape of your feet to find out whether you have narrow or wide feet.
+If your toes spread out further than your heels when standing, then your feet may run wide.
 On the contrary, if your foot follows a slender, straight line and your toes point without splaying, then you may have a narrow foot.
 Another way to measure is to gauge the fit of your current shoes.

 What Are the Benefits of Shoes with Arch Support?